 What's Next for WANs?
 The Evolution of Business Communication

-According to Network World, SD-WAN is on the rise — vendors are watching revenue grow at an estimated 59 percent annually, and the market may well reach $1.3 billion within the next three years.
-Within two years, some 25 percent of businesses will connect their component offices with SD-WAN approaches.
-Enterprise leadership that turns to SD-WAN joins a growing vanguard — one that will define the future of business communications, one network at a time.
+According to Network World, SD-WANs are on the rise.
+Vendors are watching revenue grow at an estimated 31% annually, and the market may well reach $5.25 billion by 2023.
+Enterprise leadership turning to SD-WANs join a growing vanguard, one that will define the future of business communications one network at a time.